 Morgan Stanley and WatchCharts analysis showed Patek Philippe up 1.1% quarter over quarter in Q2 2025, while Rolex dipped just 0.2%, meaning the blue chips have essentially flatlined or turned slightly positive after the excesses got wrung out.

-This shift from froth to fundamentals, as analysts describe it, matters because it suggests a sustainable base rather than artificial support waiting to collapse.
+This shift from froth to fundamentals, as analysts describe it, matters because it points to a sustainable base rather than artificial support waiting to collapse.
+And for you as an investor, that distinction is everything.

 Brand concentration at the top creates structural advantages that smaller watchmakers simply cannot replicate.
 Morgan Stanley and LuxeConsult research shows Rolex commanding roughly 32% of Swiss watch market value share, with the top four brands exceeding 50% combined.